kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(2\) Be independent of the normal fuel quantity indicating system.

-\(m\) Means to indicate to the flightcrew the failure of any fuel pump installed to show compliance with §27.955.
+\(m\) Means to indicate to the flightcrew the failure of any fuel pump installed to show compliance with [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.955   Fuel flow.|§27.955]].

 \(n\) A gas temperature indicator for each turbine engine.

-\(o\) Means to enable the pilot to determine the torque of each turboshaft engine, if a torque limitation is established for that engine under §27.1521(e).
+\(o\) Means to enable the pilot to determine the torque of each turboshaft engine, if a torque limitation is established for that engine under [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.1521   Powerplant limitations.|§27.1521]](e).

 \(p\) For each turbine engine, an indicator to indicate the functioning of the powerplant ice protection system.

-\(q\) An indicator for the fuel filter required by §27.997 to indicate the occurrence of contamination of the filter at the degree established by the applicant in compliance with §27.955.
+\(q\) An indicator for the fuel filter required by [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.997   Fuel strainer or filter.|§27.997]] to indicate the occurrence of contamination of the filter at the degree established by the applicant in compliance with [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.955   Fuel flow.|§27.955]].

-\(r\) For each turbine engine, a warning means for the oil strainer or filter required by §27.1019, if it has no bypass, to warn the pilot of the occurrence of contamination of the strainer or filter before it reaches the capacity established in accordance with §27.1019(a)(2).
+\(r\) For each turbine engine, a warning means for the oil strainer or filter required by [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.1019   Oil strainer or filter.|§27.1019]], if it has no bypass, to warn the pilot of the occurrence of contamination of the strainer or filter before it reaches the capacity established in accordance with [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.1019   Oil strainer or filter.|§27.1019]](a)(2).

 \(s\) An indicator to indicate the functioning of any selectable or controllable heater used to prevent ice clogging of fuel system components.